HealthRx.com

 How much weight can I realistically expect to lose on a GLP-1 medication?

 Clinical trial averages are 14.9% with semaglutide 2.4 mg (STEP-1) and 20.9% with tirzepatide 15 mg (SURMOUNT-1).
 Individual responses vary considerably.
 Roughly 30% of participants in STEP-1 lost 20% or more of body weight, while approximately 14% lost less than 5%.
-A response assessment at 16 weeks helps predict whether continued therapy is likely to be beneficial.
+Reassessment should account for time on treatment, the maintenance dose reached, tolerability, adherence, and health outcomes rather than relying on one universal week-16 cutoff.

 Are GLP-1 medications safe to take for years?